 Our medical professionals work as a team with our patients and their family members to create individualized treatment plans so our patients can progress at their own ability levels.
 Our rehabilitation team includes specially trained physicians, nurses, case managers, and occupational, speech and physical therapists – among other medical professionals.
 It is led by our full-time medical director who is board certified in physical medicine and rehabilitation.

 Our healthcare team provides our patients with 24-hour rehabilitation nursing care and daily physician management.
-Our patients have access to private and semi-private patient rooms and well-equipped therapy areas.
-Our therapy areas include a 6,000-square foot therapy gym with private treatment rooms, a heated aquatic therapy pool with an electric lift, and a therapeutic courtyard to allow practice on different terrains such as ramps, stairs, gravel, dirt, curb, curb cut-outs, and wood decking.
+Our patients have access to private and semi-private patient rooms, a 9,000-square-foot therapy gym and treatment center, a heated aquatic therapy pool with an electric lift, and a therapeutic courtyard to allow practice on different terrains such as ramps, stairs, gravel, dirt, curb, curb cut-outs, and wood decking.

 We also offer treatment in our multiple day rooms, which include a daily living suite and a transitional suite.
 These areas allow patients to practice normal, daily, at-home activities while still under the supervision of a healthcare professional.
 Some of these activities may include getting in and out of bed, showering, cooking, or doing laundry.
 In addition, we offer home evaluations to identify any necessary modifications that may need to be made to a patient’s home before leaving the hospital.
 This helps ensure a safer return to home.